embeddedinn/embeddedinn.github.io/_posts/2016-12-12-understanding-X.509-certificate-structure.md

 Each cryptographic algorithm requires a set of instance specific parameters to be fed into it for operation.
 The generalized term used for these set of parameters is called a "Key".

-In the case of certificates and keys stored in certificates, there are well defined formats for storing key parameters for every supported cipher suite .
+In case of certificates and keys stored in certificates, there are well defined formats for storing key parameters for every supported cipher suite .

 The generalised ASN.1 Schema for public key storage in a certificate as per TLS 1.2 RFC is :